UVA-DSA/COMPASS/TCN/readme.md

 ```
 python preprocess.py <set> <var> <labeltype> <valtype>
 ```
-Options for set are: DESK, JIGSAWS \
+Options for set are: PT, JIGSAWS \
 Options for var are: velocity, orientation, all \
-Options for labeltype are: MP, gesture \
+Options for labeltype are: MPbaseline, MPleft, MPright, gesture \
 Options for valtype are: LOSO, LOUO

 Then, to tune or train, run: